rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/member_constraints.md

 ### Upper bounds

-The *upper bounds* are those lifetimes that *must outlive* `'0` -- i.e., that `'0` must be *smaller* then.
+The *upper bounds* are those lifetimes that *must outlive* `'0` -- i.e., that `'0` must be *smaller* than.
 In our example, this would be `'a`, because we have the constraint that `'a: '0`.
 In more complex examples, the chain may be more indirect.